 Let’s say, you want your voice to sound natural at the beginning of your audio clip and gradually make it deeper towards the end.

 This is how you do.

-- Place your playhead to the starting (first frame) of your audio clip.
+- Place your playhead at the starting (first frame) of your audio clip.

-- Under “Inspector” tab, click on the small circle (the keyframe) against the “Pitch“.
-They keyframe turns red, which means Resolve is ready for keyframing.
+- Under the “Inspector” tab, click on the small circle (the keyframe) against the “Pitch“.
+The keyframe turns red, which means Resolve is ready for keyframing.

 - Now go to the end of the clip and again change the value of “Semi Tone” to a negative value.

 - That’s all.

 Now when you play the clip, you will hear your voice getting deeper over time!